Skip to main content

 6 mentions Positive Neutral Negative

-• “Being able to go into a certain room and feel a shift in atmosphere because I know I’m probably in a save room because of the shift in music is interesting.”
+• “Being able to go into a certain room and feel a shift in atmosphere because I know I’m probably in a save room due to the change in music (similar to Resident Evil) is interesting.”

 • “Not only that, but whenever I wanted to enter a later part of the game, there is more ominous music that accompanies going further into the darkness.”